CUSTOMER DATA INFRASTRUCTURE

 Meiro Pipes

 Braze CDI is a data pipe.
 Hightouch is a sync tool.
 Neither resolves identity or transforms schema.
-Meiro Pipes does all three — and the pipeline that remains is one you can actually maintain.
+Meiro Pipes does all three.

 You're tired of maintaining the Snowflake → Braze pipeline.
 The JSON payload SQL.
 The Streams-based change detection.
 The CDI config that breaks when marketing adds a new field.